motoki317/sc/README.md

 ### Why no Set() method? / Why cannot I dynamically provide load function to Get(), GetFresh() method?

-Short answer: sc is designed as a 'cache layer', not an overly complicated 'cache library'.
+Short answer: sc is designed as a foolproof 'cache layer', not an overly complicated 'cache library'.

 Long answer:

-sc is designed as a foolproof 'cache layer'.
+sc is designed as a simple, foolproof 'cache layer'.
 Users of sc simply wrap data-retrieving functions and retrieve values via the cache.
 By doing so, sc automatically reuses retrieved values and minimizes load on your data-store.